Pythonaire/FakeGatoHistory/README.md

 ## Differences to the original javascript implementation

 The original fakegato-history have a variable mem cache for data records.
 I set the mem cache to 4032 and interval of 10 minutes (to prevent memory holes).
 That gives 4032/6 = 672 hours of values in the memory.
 Additional, the original javascript implementation has the ability to cache data on harddisk to prevent data lost in case of system crash.
-These function is implemented too, but not fully tested yet.
+These function is implemented too.
+After successful upload data, HAP interface send time update for syncronisation und remove existing file and create a new.
+This, because the file can grow up with thound of data.

 ## How To (example Weather data)